Websoft9/docker-library/README.md

 # Docker Compose applications

-This repository include 200+ applications based on docker compose, e.g [WordPress, MySQL, Odoo, MongoDB, GitLab, Elastic, Ghost, Grafana, Graylog, Kafka, n8n, Moodle, Nextcloud, ONLYOFFICE, phpMyAdmin...](https://github.com/Websoft9/docker-library/tree/main/apps).
+This repository include 200+ applications based on [Docker compose](https://docs.docker.com/compose/), e.g [WordPress, MySQL, Odoo, MongoDB, GitLab, Elastic, Ghost, Grafana, Graylog, Kafka, n8n, Moodle, Nextcloud, ONLYOFFICE, phpMyAdmin...](https://github.com/Websoft9/docker-library/tree/main/apps)

 You can use them for bussiness management, content management, data analysis, development, DevOps and any things you want to do.

-We will try our best to use official images and will not intentionally maintain Docker images for each app on Docker Hub, focusing on the arrangement and connection between containers.
-If you can use docker, you already know how to use and develop an application for [Websoft9](https://www.websoft9.com).

 ## How to use it?

-All these applications integrated to [Websoft9](https://github.com/Websoft9/websoft9) which is a web-based PaaS platform on single machine, you can get all of applications by **Websoft9**.

-If you don't want to use the **Websoft9**, you can also quickly install it through scripts.

-### Quickstart
+The easiest way to use this repository is [install Websoft9](https://github.com/Websoft9/websoft9), then you can running these applications on Websoft9's web-based console.

+Of course, you can also use docker compose to running these application

+### Running by docker compose

 1. Make sure you have install the Docker latest or you can install Docker by below script